MicrosoftDocs/Viva/Viva/insights/Use/customer-focus.md

 According to [Optimizing sales and connecting with customers in the age of big data and machine learning](https://insights.office.com/sales-excellence/optimizing-sales-workplace-analytics/): "More time spent with customers; larger internal networks; and more time spent with managers and senior leadership.
 These three behaviors persisted regardless of region, territory, or sales role, suggesting that they are foundational ingredients for success.”
 Ways to support customer focus:

-* Use [MyAnalytics Important people list](../personal/use/use-the-insights.md#add-important-people) for key external contacts, which enables immediate notification of email from them, more efficient responses to their requests, and reminders to schedule time to connect with them.
+* Use the [Important people list](../personal/use/use-the-insights.md#add-important-people) for key external contacts, which enables immediate notification of email from them, more efficient responses to their requests, and reminders to schedule time to connect with them.
 * Create a shared [Teams channel](/microsoftteams/teams-channels-overview) with key customers for direct, informal chats and prompt responses to urgent requests.

 For best practices and how to track time with your most important external contacts, see [Best practices for customer collaboration](../tutorials/gm-cust-collab.md).